simonw/sqlite-tutorial-pycon-2023/sqlite-intro.md

 ```
 ## SQLite column types

 SQLite `create table` is easier than many other databases, because there are less types to worry about.
-There are four types you need to worry about:
+There are four types:

 - `integer`
 - `real`